-A short guide to free search-engines and tools, leading to material likely to be useful for UK students in the arts and humanities
+From the curator of the JURN search-engine, a short guide to other free search-engines and tools likely to lead to open material useful for UK students and researchers in the arts and humanities:

 Last checked and updated: March 2014.

 * “I want to search inside millions of modern non-fiction books”:

 Hathi Trust Digital Library.
 (If you’re in the UK and Europe, and you find that the EU’s copyright laws stop you from seeing Hathi materials that Americans can view freely, then simply use the TOR Browser to access)

 * “I’m doing a historical topic, and I want to search out-of-copyright books and journals (generally pre-1926)”: